drvinceknight/coopgt/docs/text-book/characteristic-function-game.rst

    :class: note

-   For the :ref:`taxi fare <motivating-example-characteristic-function-game>` what is the coordination game?
+   For the :ref:`taxi fare <motivating-example-characteristic-function-game>` what is the characteristic function?

 .. admonition:: Answer
    :class: caution, dropdown